FaithRayy/FaithRayy.github.io/README.md

 ## 🚀 Projects

-### Rythm Of The Skies
-- *A web application using the Spotify API to make Spotify playlists based on the weather in your area.*
-- *Technology Used: MERN stack, Postman, AWS*

 ### Malware Analysis Lab
 - *Built an isolated malware analysis sandbox environment.*
 - *Tools: VirtualBox, Windows ISO*